wballard/starphleet/index.md

   You can specify your `<service_git_url>` like `<service_git_url>#<branch>`, where branch can be a branch, a tag, or a commit sha -- anything you can check out.
 This hashtag approach lets you specify a deployment branch, as well as pin services to specific versions when needed.
 The service specified in the orders file with the `<service_git_url>` must support the following:
   1. Serve HTTP traffic to the port number specified in the `PORT` environment variable.
 Websockets can also be utilized, but only if the service is served from `/`.
-  1. Be hosted in a git repository, either publicly available or accessible via key-authenticated git+ssh.
+  1. Be hosted in a Git repository, either publicly available or accessible via key-authenticated git+ssh.
   1. Able to be installed and run with a buildpack.

   The [Linux containers](https://linuxcontainers.org/) which run the services are thrown away on each new service deployment and on each ship reboot.
 While local filesystem access is available with a container, it is not persistent and should not be relied upon for persistent data storage.
 Note that your `<service_git_url>` **must be network reachable** from each ship in the phleet.